 Make the most of your fellow students by helping each other revise.
 Everyone learns differently and sometimes sitting in front of your work for hours on end just won’t have any effect whatsoever.
 Make flashcards with your flatmates and test each other over the kitchen table – it’ll be a different study environment and might just be the trick to retaining those last nuggets of information.

-So, instead of relying on sugary energy drinks, take these steps to wake yourself up instead!
-You may be interested in – Student accommodation London.
+Don’t rely on sugary energy drinks when there’s these healthy cognitive enhancers ready to wake you up!
+You may also be interested in – Student accommodation London.